Zeick/Koronavirus/README.md

 ## Main file and interesting functions

-* CoronaMaailma.m - downloads the data, demonstrates the functions and produces the most important plots.
+* CoronaMaailma.m - **Main file.** Downloads the data, demonstrates the functions and produces the most important plots.
 * afterNcases.m - produces the plot after a specific number has been achieved for a statistic.
 * DailyAndTotal.m - produces a plot, where the total statistic is on horizontal axis and the daily statistic on vertical axis
 * moniValtio.m - produces a plot for several countries.
 Legend is included if less than 15 countries are inserted.